 Shuttle Services Menu

-Estes Transit is pleased to provide free shuttle service for several Town-produced special events.
-Check out the event schedule below; one week prior to each event, a link will be provided to access service times, routing, and stops.
+Estes Transit is pleased to provide free shuttle service for the 2023 Town-produced special events featured below.
+One week prior to each event, a link will be provided to access service times, routing, and stops.

 Park and Ride

-The Town's free parking structure is located near the intersection of US Hwy 34 and US Hwy 36 (691 North St. Vrain Ave.) across the river from the Estes Park Visitor Center, only a few blocks from downtown.
+The Town's free parking structure is conveniently located near the intersection of US Hwy 34 and US Hwy 36 (691 North St. Vrain Ave.).
+This location is just across the river from the Estes Park Visitor Center, only a few blocks from downtown.

 The parking structure has 415 parking spaces on four levels, including accessible spaces and electric vehicle charging stations.
 Downtown is an easy five-minute walk through a decorated and lighted tunnel under the road.